George-Gabra/vCD-Deployment-Performance-Check/README.md

 ## Overview

-This script is designed to monitor the performance of vApp deployments on VMware vCloud Director vDC.
+This script is designed to check performance of vApp deployments on VMware vCloud Director.
 It automates the deployment of a vApp from a specified template either on the default vDC configured on the tenant at the time of execution or a randomly selected vDC if no default vDC was found.
 If the deployment exceeds the desired deployment time threshold, the script sends a high-urgent notification to a predefined email address.

 ## Usage